Maize-Genetics-and-Genomics-Database/PanEffect/README.md

 ![Search](./figures/Figure4.png)

 ### Help
 The help section provides summaries of each of the visualization components.
-It also provides descriptions and links to the data sources, tools, and references used to create PanEffect.
+It also provides descriptions and links to the data sources, tools, downloads, and references used to create PanEffect.

 ![Help](./figures/Figure5.png)